openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_publish_about_page.rst

-.. _Publishing a Course Run in Publisher:
+.. _Publishing an About Page in Publisher:

 #####################################
 Publishing an About Page in Publisher